joshuadavidnelson/disable-blog/readme.txt

 There are numerous filters available to change the way this plugin works.
 Refer to the [GitHub page](https://github.com/joshuadavidnelson/disable-blog) or reach out on the [support forums](https://wordpress.org/support/plugin/disable-blog) if you have any questions.

 == Changelog ==

+= 0.5.1 =
+- Update to documentation, readmes, and doc blocks.
+- Fix `.distignore` to remove itself and .gitignore from WP-dot-org repo.
+- Add WP repo assets and deployment action.
+- Add plugin row links for support, donate, and github repro links.
+- New red and black logo.
+- New wordpress.org banner.
+- Test up to WordPress v6.0.
+- Remove core post-related blocks in editor Closes [#53](https://github.com/joshuadavidnelson/disable-blog/issues/53).
+- Add scripts and styles to change Customizer view of homepage settings, matching the static homepage settings and updated text.

 = 0.5.0 =